mrWh1te/Botmation/README.md

 <img alt="Baby Bot" src="https://raw.githubusercontent.com/mrWh1te/Botmation/master/assets/art/baby_bot.PNG" width="125" align="right">

-It empowers Puppeteer code with a simple pattern to maximize your code readability, reusability and testability.
+It empowers Puppeteer code with a simple pattern to maximize code readability, reusability and testability.

-It has a compositional design with safe defaults for building bots with less code.
+Its compositional design comes pre-built with safe defaults for building bots with less code.

 It encourages a learn at your own pace approach to exploring the possibilities of Functional programming.